-The gateway is deployed in Azure Cloud environment to monitor and manage your resources.
+The gateway is deployed in the Azure Cloud environment to monitor and manage your resources.

 A resource is a manageable item that is available through Azure.
 Virtual machines, storage accounts, web apps, databases, and virtual networks are examples of resources.

-Resource groups includes resources that you want to manage as a group.
+Resource groups include resources that you want to manage as a group.

 - Log into the Azure account where you want to install the gateway.